Litzenz/DataMining/README.md

-# INFOSYS722
+# Bike Sharing Analysis with pyspark on AWS
-for Iteration 4
+for Iteration 4 of INFOSYS722